 March 28, 2018

-With a limited edition Vinyl Factory Isle of Dogs 12″ available at the new The Store X exhibition in London featuring sets and characters from the film, we explore the sonics of Wes Anderson movies.
+With a limited edition Vinyl Factory Isle of Dogs 12″ available at the The Store X exhibition in London featuring sets and characters from the film, we explore the sonics of Wes Anderson movies.

 In Japan, sound is a protagonist in every story.
 This extends well beyond film – animations, brands, ideas, even inanimate commercial products like printers and whiskey have their own theme tunes, plural.
 These sounds are described as an “image album”, an audio impression equally as important as visual and tangible physical elements.
 What results is a multi-sensory experience.